It is a long page. First the color systems, and then the details of RGB below.

 To easily identify the type of a color wheel:

-In RGB color, RGB are each equally spaced 1/3 way around it, and Red is directly opposite Cyan.
+In RGB color, RGB are each equally spaced 1/3 way around it, and Red is directly opposite Cyan and Yellow is directly opposite Blue.
 That's the right one.

 In RYB color, RYB are each equally spaced 1/3 way around it, and Red is directly Opposite Green, which is Not precisely correct.
 It probably does not even show the color Cyan.
 That is NOT RGB, even if the description says it is.